dustinpfister/blog_posts/_posts/threejs-canvas-texture.md

 ### 1.4 - Using the texture with a Material

 I will not get into this in depth, as this matter can quickly become a whole new post when it comes to using a texture with a Material.
 However a quick example involving the basic material is in order for sure to say the least when it comes to using a texture with a material.
 For this example I am just setting the texture that is created with a canvas element to the map property of a basic material.
+This is how to go about making just a simple color map.

 ```js
 var material = new THREE.MeshBasicMaterial({